 Students are allowed to use microwave ovens, small refrigerators (4.6 cu. ft. or smaller), coffee makers, popcorn poppers, and blenders in their rooms.
 These items must be plugged directly into the wall outlet.
-Other appliances such as temperature controlled electric fry pans, countertop/toaster ovens, slow cookers, and toasters are not allowed in rooms due to electrical wiring and fire hazards.
+Other appliances such as temperature controlled electric fry pans, counter-top/toaster ovens, slow cookers, and toasters are not allowed in rooms due to electrical wiring and fire hazards.
 These appliances may only be used in areas designated by the Resident Director.
 Many of the residence hall lounges have a community refrigerator and microwave.

 Other appliances such as hot plates, George Foreman grills, and deep fryers are not permitted for use in any of the residence halls.
 Window AC units are also not permitted.
 Questions regarding the use of appliances not specifically mentioned in this section should be directed to the RD.

 Irons must have an automatic-off feature.
 Ironing must not be done on a bed or on the floor without proper protection from the heat.
-Extension cords are not recommended, except for outlet center/power strip extension cords, which must be UL-rated.
+Extension cords are not permitted, except for outlet center/power strip extension cords, which must be UL-rated.
 If a student’s use of power cords is considered a fire hazard, the Residence Life staff will instruct the student accordingly.